jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

 .. meta::
-  :description: Pumping Python TDD: "AssertionError: use unittest" continuation in the assertion_error project.
+  :description: Pumping Python TDD: "test AssertionError with unittest" continuation in the assertion_error project.
 Learn to use the unittest library by moving bare `assert` tests into a `TestAssertionError(unittest.TestCase)` class, adding `self`, and using `assertEqual` / `assertIs` / `assertIsNot` / `assertNotEqual` as another way to write assertions.
 See the exact unittest error messages: "AssertionError: True is not false", "unexpectedly identical: None", "2 == 2", "False is not None", "0 is not 0.0".
 Then extract repeated literals (an_integer=0, a_float=0.0, a_string, tuple, list, set, dict) into class attributes to remove duplication across test methods without setUp.
 Includes will_not_run (skipped because name does not start with test_) vs real test_ methods, reality == my_expectation still green without assert, is vs == identity gotchas, full red-green-refactor with "remove the commented lines", git commits, uv run pytest-watcher.
 Builds directly on the bare-assert AssertionError chapter.
   :keywords: Jacob Itegboje, Pumping Python, AssertionError use unittest, unittest.TestCase, another way to write tests, assertEqual, assertIs, assertIsNot, assertNotEqual, self. in test methods, class attributes, remove repetition with class attributes, AssertionError: True is not false, unexpectedly identical: None, AssertionError: 2 == 2, 0 is not 0.0, reality == my_expectation, will_not_run, test_ prefix rule, test_assert_keyword, test_assertion_error_w_none, python TDD unittest, red green refactor unittest, uv pytest-watcher, python is vs == unittest, bare assert vs unittest assert, python class attributes for tests, no setUp needed class attrs, python unittest beginner tutorial

 .. include:: ../../links.rst

 #################################################################################
-AssertionError: use unittest
+test AssertionError with unittest
 #################################################################################

 ----